babashka/sci/doc/fork-state-audit.md

 - a child `defmethod` installed the method in parent;
 - before self-describing atoms, child atom metadata changes appeared in the parent and a watch installed in the child fired for a parent mutation;
-- namespace metadata still leaks across worlds;
+- before managed namespace metadata, namespace metadata changes leaked across worlds;
 - before world-scoped frames, a child-only dynamic binding was visible in a nested parent evaluation;
 - before the conveyor correction, a future launched in child mutated the